Mango Red Pepper Salsa (with Peperoncini)

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

-Mango Salsa with Red Bell Pepper served over fish, chicken, or pork would be approved for phase 2 or 3 of the original South Beach Diet.
 Making your own fruit salsa is a good way to avoid the added sugar or high-fructose corn syrup that’s often added to commercial fruit salsas.
-If you stick to the serving size of 1/4 cup, this could be enjoyed on a low-carb diet, or you could make an even lower-carb version by using more peppers and less mango.
+If you stick to the serving size of about 1/4 cup, Mango Salsa this could be enjoyed as a treat on a low-carb diet, or you could make an even lower-carb version by using more peppers and less mango.
+And this salsa served over fish, chicken, or pork would be approved for phase 2 or 3 of the original South Beach Diet.

 Find More Recipes Like This One: